JTOne123/web4-agent-protocol/docs/Implementation_POC.md

 ## 5. POC: Definition File

-Examples of `mcp.api.definition.json` files.
+Examples of `mcp-api-definition` files.
 This file is the "brain" of an MCP server, defining its capabilities, pricing, and security requirements.
 See a [full example here](./Full_Example_Definition_File.md).

 ### Features: